 The ONCOblot® blood test identifies a specific type of protein in the blood, ENOX2, which exists only on the surface of a malignant cancer cell.
 The ENOX2 proteins are shed into the circulation and can be detected in the blood.
-These proteins serve as highly sensitive markers for early detection in both primary and recurrent cancer.
+These proteins serve as highly sensitive markers for confirmation of cancer presence.
 The test is a valuable complement to early intervention.

 The ONCOblot® Test uses techniques known as two-dimensional gel electrophoresis and western blot analysis along with an ENOX2 protein-specific antibody for detection.
 The result of the blood test is presented visually on the ONCOblot®.
 Each type of ENOX2 has a specific location (molecular weight and isoelectric point) on the blot to demonstrate ENOX2 presence and to identify the tissue of origin.

 In the example below, the circled spot indicates a lung cancer-specific ENOX2 protein.
 (The two spots labeled R are references used for calibration.)